Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 18 Oktober 2025 02.21.08 UTC
+- WIB: Sabtu, 18 Oktober 2025 03.29.26 UTC
-- WITA: Sabtu, 18 Oktober 2025 03.21.08 UTC
+- WITA: Sabtu, 18 Oktober 2025 04.29.26 UTC
-- WIT: Sabtu, 18 Oktober 2025 04.21.08 UTC
+- WIT: Sabtu, 18 Oktober 2025 05.29.26 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: success
+Kategori: technology